twoXes/awesome-structural-bioinformatics/README.md

 *A curated list of awesome structural bioinformatics frameworks, libraries, software and resources.*

+> So let it not look strange if I claim that it is much easier to explain the movement of the giant celestial bodies than to interpret in mechanical terms the origination of just a single caterpillar or a tiny grass. - Immanuel Kant, *Natural History and the Theory of Heaven*, 1755

+Books on Cheminformatics, [Bioinformatics](http://thegrantlab.org/teaching/material/Intro_Structural_Bioinformatics_Barry.pdf), Quantum Chemistry strangle the subject to sleep 😴 and command a wild price 🤑 for the naps they induce.

+Want a better way to learn than some random repo on github?

+Spend 4-12 years of your life and hundreds of thousands of dollars chasing a paper with a stamp on it 🥇.

+Or feed yourself 🍼.

+Knoweldge should be cheap, fast enjoyable, silly, shared, disproven, contested, and most of all free.

+knowledge hodlers, and innovation stifflers are boring and old. this is for the young of mind and young of spirit 🚼 that love to dock & fold.

 # Folding

  > Structure-function relationships are the fundamental object of knowledge in protein chemistry; they allow us to rationally design drugs, engineer proteins with new functions, and understand why mutations cause disease. [- On The Origin of Proteins](https://www.chemistryworld.com/features/on-the-origin-of-proteins/3004719.article)